It seems you are offline. Please check your connection and try again.

 A travel eSIM

-Most data eSIMs give you internet but no Danish phone line to receive an SMS on.
+Most data eSIMs give you internet but no Danish phone number to receive an SMS on.
 Handy for a trip, useless for a one-off code.

 When a burner or VoIP is genuinely fine